-Eligibility for credit does not guarantee admission to a course at Flinders.
-If you would like more information about the admission requirements for a particular course refer to Courses and Programs.
+Eligibility for credit does not guarantee entry to a course at Flinders.
+If you would like more information about the entry requirements for a particular course refer to Courses and Programs.

 When we receive your credit transfer application we will compare the level and content of topics you have already completed with the syllabus and learning outcomes of topics in the Flinders course you are about to undertake.

 If your previous area of study is not related to your university study, some degrees allow for general credit to be awarded based on your level of the TAFE/VET qualification only, irrelevant of the content matter.

 Refer to the Policy on Credit Transfer for further information.